An ancient northern realm of myth, mystery, and the magic of the isles’ natural beauty

 Day 4: Fly to Edinburgh / Depart

-We spend our final morning exploring more of Kirkwall, whose quaint shops offer one last chance to pick up some gifts and souvenirs.
-Our Expedition Leader will transfer the group to the airport to fly back to Edinburgh and connect with flights home.
+We spend our final day exploring more of Kirkwall, whose quaint shops offer one last chance to pick up some gifts and souvenirs.
+Our Expedition Leader will transfer the group to the airport in the afternoon to fly back to Edinburgh and connect with flights home.